Gold subscribers on portal.pfsense.org have access to our Automatic Configuration Backup Service, AutoConfigBackup.

 The most recent 100 configurations for each host are retained.

-The username is the login name created when purchasing your subscription, not the e-mail address.
-You should use a long, complex password to ensure your configuration is secure.
-It is very important to store this encryption key somewhere off of your firewall - if you lose it, it will be impossible to restore your configuration if you lose the hard drive in your firewall.
-We retain only encrypted configurations, which are useless without your encryption password.
+The username is the login name created when purchasing a Gold Subscription, not the e-mail address.
+Use a long, complex password and encryption key to ensure the configuration is secure.
+It is very important to store this encryption key somewhere outside the firewall - if it is lost, it will be impossible to restore a configuration the hard drive in the firewall fails.
+We retain only encrypted configurations, which are useless without the encryption key.

-At times, you may want to force a backup of your configuration.
-You can do this on the Restore tab of the AutoConfigBackup page by clicking the "Backup now" button at the bottom.
-This will pop up a box where you can manually enter a description of your backup.
-You may wish to do this before making a series of significant changes, as it will leave you with a backup specifically showing the reason for the backup, which then makes it easy to revert to your configuration prior to initiating the changes.
-Since each configuration change triggers a backup, when you make a series of changes it can be difficult to know where you started if you should need to revert.
-Or you may wish to manually backup prior to upgrading to a new pfSense release, and name the backup so it's clear that is the reason you made the backup.
+At times, it may be desirable to force a backup of a firewall configuration.
+This can be done on the Restore tab of the AutoConfigBackup page by clicking Backup now at the bottom.
+This will pop up a box where to manually enter a description of the backup.
+We recommend doing this before making a series of significant changes, as it will provide a backup specifically showing the reason, which then makes it easy to revert to that configuration prior to initiating the changes if needed.
+Since each configuration change triggers a backup, when a series of changes is made it can be difficult to know where it started if a revert is necessary.
+A manual backup is also good prior to upgrading to a new pfSense release, and name the backup so it's clear that is the reason the backup was made.

 1. Install pfSense on the new hard drive 2.
 Bring up LAN and WAN, and assign the hostname and domain exactly the same as it was previously configured.
 3. Install the AutoConfigBackup package 4.
-Configure the AutoConfigBackup package as described above, using your portal account and the same encryption password as used previously.
-5. Visit the Restore tab and choose the configuration you wish to restore.
+Configure the AutoConfigBackup package as described above, using the portal account and the same encryption password as used previously.
+5. Visit the Restore tab and choose the configuration to restore.
 6. When prompted to reboot after the restoration, do so.

 The list of backups shown on the Restore tab is pulled from our servers - if the backup is listed there, it was successfully created.